Overview and Policy

 The 8-Week Work Requirement

-To ensure equity in setting student contributions from income, Harvard Law School expects that students seeking financial assistance will work a minimum of 8 full-time weeks during the summer and will save a substantial portion of their income, less taxes paid and a standard summer living allowance, to contribute toward their education expenses.
+To ensure equity in setting student resources from income, Harvard Law School expects that students seeking financial assistance will work a minimum of 8 full-time weeks during the summer and will save a substantial portion of their income, less taxes paid and a standard summer living allowance, to contribute toward their education expenses.
 The work need not be paid or even necessarily in a legal field, but it must be verifiable (by a third party, i.e. the employer), full-time and for the full 8 weeks.
 Students who take unpaid positions will need to provide documentation from their supervisors confirming the dates and hours worked.
 Self-employment is not verifiable by a third party and therefore, generally does not meet our work requirement.

 Working Fewer Than 8 Weeks or Choosing Not to Work at All